pelithne/AKS-security-basics/network-policy-traffic-control.md

 ### Network policies
-Your AKS cluster wss deployed with Azure network policies enabled.
+Your AKS cluster was deployed with Azure network policies enabled.
 The Network policies can be used to control traffic between resources in Kubernetes.

-In this section you will create to workloads that initially will be allowed to communicate.
+In this section you will create two workloads in their own namespaces that initially will be allowed to communicate.
 After that you will restrict communication between pods.

 First create a namespace called nginx and an nginx web server